ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

 That's it, you are done.

 > The new up-party can now be selected as an allowed up-party in a down-party.
-> The down-party can read the claims from the up-party.
+> The application registration can read the claims from the up-party.
 It is possible to add the access_token claim to include the Microsoft Entra ID access token as a claim in the issued access token.

 ## Configure multitenant